Site Rules

 - A folder of files.
 A vault.
 A portfolio.
 A digital garden.
 A memex.

-- Aligns with file over app and A Manifesto for Preserving Content on the Web
+- Aligns with file over app and Manifesto - Preserving Content on the Web.

 - Store files in open and readable formats.